When mainstream media get it right

 For once, mainstream and social media are on the same page.

 Philip Lee is WACC general secretary and editor of its international journal Media Development.
-His edited publications include The Democratization of Communication (1995), Many Voices, One Vision: The Right to Communicate in Practice (2004); Communicating Peace: Entertaining Angels Unawares (2008); and Public Memory, Public Media, and the Politics of Justice (ed. with Pradip N. Thomas) (2012).
 WACC Global is an international NGO that promotes communication as a basic human right, essential to people's dignity and community.
 It is a member of the ACT Alliance.

 Image: Marcus Spiske/Unsplash